Chapter 16: Our Cosmic Clockwork and the “16 factor”

 In fact, I have spent a little time to personally verify this finding - simply by using my image-editing program; I just selected a 59-hole section of the Antikythera's largest and all-important "Fragment C" - and then 'stitched together' 6 copies of the same into a 360° ring featuring (59X6) 354 holes.
 Here's another relevant extract from the above-linked study:

 "In Part 1 of this article, we presented the finding that data we recorded from high resolution computed tomography (CT) images of Fragment C of the Antikythera Mechanism do not support the mechanism having a 365-division front dial calendar ring, and instead the evidence suggests the most likely number of divisions of this feature is 354."

-Here's the link to a great video by Chris Ramsay, a co-author of the above-linked study and the builder of a modern replica of the wondrous Antikythera mechanism: The Antikythera Mechanism Episode 10 - Evidence Of A Lunar Calendar" - by Chris Ramsay (opens in a new tab)
+I recommend this fine video by Chris Ramsay, a co-author of the above-cited study and the builder of a modern replica of the wondrous Antikythera mechanism: "The Antikythera Mechanism Episode 10 - Evidence Of A Lunar Calendar" - by Chris Ramsay (opens in a new tab)

 The SUN completes 16 orbits (1 solar revolution = 365.25 days)

 MARS completes 8 orbits (1 Mars revolution = 730.5 solar days)

 VENUS completes 10 synodic periods (1 Venus synodic period = 584.4 solar days)

 MERCURY completes 50 synodic periods (1 Mercury synodic period = 116.88 solar days)